-The point made by Bulgaria on risk assessment in their response to the ERA report, cannot be a basis for the NSA or the infrastructure manager to impose National Rules.
+This rule cannot be a basis for the NSA or the infrastructure manager to impose National rules.
 However, it is important that the RU takes into account all the risk factors in their operational context when deciding what is good practice and what could be adopted.